ipfs/team-mgmt/meeting-notes/2018-03-26-js-ipfs-dev-team-weekly.md

  - @diasdavid proposes having a daemon pool for the tests, so tests run faster
  - Please use the Waffle Board as intended.
 See the first meeting notes for more information on that
-   - Introducing a new label for being blocked
+   - Introducing a new label for being blocked: https://github.com/ipfs/wg-qa-testing-dx/issues/34
-   - "In progress" meansyou are actively working on an issue and are not blocked
+   - "In progress" means you are actively working on an issue and are not blocked
-  - OKRs: @diasdavid will open an PR which will be used to discuss them
+  - OKRs: @diasdavid will open an PR which will be used to discuss them: https://github.com/ipfs/js-ipfs/pull/1281